-- Does the proposed topic of study, issue to investigate, or problem to explore encourage direct
+- Does the proposed topic of study, issue to investigate, or problem to explore encourage direct firsthand experiences?
+Notes: - Who else is concerned about or working to understand the issue or problem?

-firsthand experiences?

-Notes:

-Who else is concerned about or working to understand the issue or problem?
 Examples could include public land or water managers, municipal planners, the parks and recreation department, the zoo, businesses, farmers, an environmental or land conservation group, or persons who have been directly impacted.
 These individuals and/or groups may be potential collaborative partners.
+Notes:

-Notes: • Is there an existing way to involve learners?
+Is there an existing way to involve learners?
 If so, who can be an ally, make introductions, or provide support?
+Notes:

-Notes: e Dimensional Learning Elements ral brainstorming for an environmental issue or problem to use as an anchoring phenomenon.
-Is the proposed anchoring phenomenon relevant to learners' interests?
-Notes: • What will learners need to figure out (i.e. the driving question of the investigation)?
-Notes: Will exploration of the anchoring phenomenon encourage questioning assumptions and current understanding?
+Three Dimensional Learning Elements

+General brainstorming for an environmental issue or problem to use as an anchoring phenomenon.

+- Is the proposed anchoring phenomenon relevant to learners' interests?
+Notes: - What will learners need to figure out (i.e. the driving question of the investigation)?
+Notes:

+- Will exploration of the anchoring phenomenon encourage questioning assumptions and current understanding?
 If not, then the phenomenon is probably too simple.
-Notes: What are some examples of related phenomena?
+Notes: - What are some examples of related phenomena?
 Inability to list any is likely an indicator to keep brainstorming.
+Example #1

+Example #2

+Example #3

-Example #1 Example #2 Example #3 ı Does exploration of the anchoring phenomenon connect with approved curriculum, a specific content area, or a specific learning/performance objective(s)?
+Does exploration of the anchoring phenomenon connect with approved curriculum, a specific content area, or a specific learning/performance objective(s)?
 What are they?
+Notes:

+- Which science and engineering practice(s) will bring the problem-solving aspect of the anchoring phenomenon alive for learners? - □ Asking Questions (science) and Defining Problems (engineering) - □ Developing and Using Models - □ Planning and Carrying Out Investigations - □ Analyzing and Interpreting Data - Using Mathematics and Computational Thinking - □ Constructing Explanations (science) and Designing Solutions (engineering) - □ Engaging in Argument from Evidence

+Obtaining, Evaluating, and Communicating Information

+Notes:

-Notes: Which science and engineering practice(s) will bring the problem-solving aspect of the anchoring phenomenon alive for learners?
-Asking Questions (science) and Defining Problems (engineering) Developing and Using Models Planning and Carrying Out Investigations Analyzing and Interpreting Data Using Mathematics and Computational Thinking Constructing Explanations (science) and Designing Solutions (engineering) Engaging in Argument from Evidence Obtaining, Evaluating, and Communicating Information Notes: I Which disciplinary core ideas (DCIs) would exploration of the anchoring phenomenon lead to?
-DCI #1 DCI #2 DCI #3 [Consult the NGSS or your state's own standards for grade specific descriptions.]
-Which cross-cutting concepts connect the anchoring phenomenon with a range of other real-world events?
-Check all that apply.
-Patterns: Observed patterns in nature guide organization and classification, prompt questions about relationships and causes underlying them.
-Cause and Effect Mechanism and Prediction: Deciphering and Identifying causal relationships behind observable events.
-Scale, Proportion, and Quantity: Recognizing what is relevant at different size, time and energy scales; recognizing proportional relationships between different quantities as scales change.
-Systems and System Models: Grouping related objects or components for understanding and predicting behavior or outcomes.
+Which disciplinary core ideas (DCIs) would exploration of the anchoring phenomenon lead to?
+DCI #1

+- [Consult the NGSS or your state's own standards for grade specific descriptions.] - Which cross-cutting concepts connect the anchoring phenomenon with a range of other realworld events?
+Check all that apply. - Patterns: Observed patterns in nature guide organization and classification, prompt questions about relationships and causes underlying them. - Cause and Effect | Mechanism and Prediction: Deciphering and Identifying causal relationships behind observable events. - □ Scale, Proportion, and Quantity: Recognizing what is relevant at different size, time and energy scales; recognizing proportional relationships between different quantities as scales change. - □ Systems and System Models: Grouping related objects or components for understanding and predicting behavior or outcomes.

-Energy and Matter Flows, Cycles, and Conservation: Understanding behavior or outcomes through tracking of energy and matter flows into, out of, and within systems.
-Structure and Function: Physical shape or structure determines many of an object's properties and functions.
-Stability and Change: Understanding conditions that affect stability and rates of change.
-The best ased Learning Elements practices of this instructional approach enable learners to master academic skills and gain knowledge while developing 21st century skills and personal agency. citi: pro son nat kind of project(s) could learners engage in?
+- □ Energy and Matter | Flows, Cycles, and Conservation: Understanding behavior or outcomes through tracking of energy and matter flows into, out of, and within systems. - □ Structure and Function: Physical shape or structure determines many of an object's properties and functions. - □ Stability and Change: Understanding conditions that affect stability and rates of change.

+Project-Based Learning Elements

+The best practices of this instructional approach enable learners to master academic skills and gain content knowledge while developing 21st century skills and personal agency.

+- What kind of project(s) could learners engage in?
 A learning expedition (see NEEF's toolkit)?
-A zen science project (check out Hands on the Land monitoring projects)?
-A habitat restoration oject?
+A citizen science project (check out Hands on the Land monitoring projects)?
+A habitat restoration project?
 A community outreach and engagement campaign?
-Or is this an opportunity for mething new?
-Notes: mo w can the project design require learners be engaged over the course of days, weeks, or even onths?
-Notes: rea nat tools, techniques, and technology can the project design include to ensure a high level of al-world authenticity?
-Notes: can th whom will the learners share their work?
-Will it include audiences beyond the classroom or mpus?
-Notes: nat elements of the project will require learners work collaboratively as members of a team? w will group products synthesize individual member contributions?
+Or is this an opportunity for something new?
+Notes: - How can the project design require learners be engaged over the course of days, weeks, or even months?
+Notes: - What tools, techniques, and technology can the project design include to ensure a high level of real-world authenticity?
+Notes: - With whom will the learners share their work?
+Will it include audiences beyond the classroom or campus?
+Notes: - What elements of the project will require learners work collaboratively as members of a team?
+How will group products synthesize individual member contributions?